DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?**

-I was very surprised while running the DataDog APM and Kubernetes integration for a LAMP stack infra responsible for hosting more than 10.000 e-commerce websites.
+I was very surprised while running DataDog APM and Kubernetes integration for a LAMP stack responsible for hosting more than 10.000 e-commerce websites.

-It's impressive the deep level of observability which we achieved using DataDog. suddenly, we could visualize and monitoring our solution based on our own custom metrics and easily identify poor performance behaviour on our application.
+It's impressive the deep level of observability which we achieved using DataDog.
+Suddenly, we could visualize and monitoring our solution based on our own custom metrics and easily identify poor performance behaviour on our application.
 Plus, it's easy and fast to start collecting metrics and creating great dashboards, even for more complex microservices architectures.